Gold Value Guide: Karat, Weight, Spot Price & Selling Tips

 Gold Value Guide — Mobridge, SD

-Learn how gold value is calculated by karat, weight, market reference price, condition, and in-store testing before you sell or evaluate gold locally.
+Learn how gold value is calculated by karat, weight, current market reference price, condition, testing, and item type before you sell or evaluate gold locally.

 Gold jewelry on a scale at Larsen's in Mobridge, SD